Saeb0x/Lumiere/README.md

 # Lumiere
-A 3D animation system featuring dual Vulkan and OpenGL renderers.
-It should work out of the box on Windows and Linux.
+Lumiere is a 3D animation system currently in development, planned to feature dual Vulkan and OpenGL renderers and designed to work out of the box on Windows and Linux.